goloshubov/fconfig/README.md

 ```
 .
 ├── group
-│   ├── <groupname>
+│   └── <groupname>
-│   │   ├── dconf
+│       ├── dconf
+│       ├── etc
-│   │   ├── etc
+│       │   ├── files
+│       │   └── templates
-│   │   └── home
+│       └── home
+│           ├── files
+│           └── templates
 ├── host
-│   ├── <hostname>
+│   └── <hostname>
-│   │   ├── dconf
+│       ├── dconf
+│       ├── etc
-│   │   ├── etc
+│       │   ├── files
+│       │   └── templates
-│   │   └── home
+│       └── home
+│           ├── files
+│           └── templates
 ```
-The etc/* and home/* dirs will be synced (one way) with /etc/* and ~/* dirs on a appropriate machine (according to its inventory hostname and groupname).\
+The etc/* and home/* dirs will be synced/templated with /etc/* and ~/* dirs on a appropriate machine (according to its inventory hostname and groupname).\
 The dconf dir is a store for dconf dump files (GNOME configuration).

 The playbook applies dotfiles in the following order: